 |Medicare Advantage |

-Much like any other insurance plan, Medicare advantage premiums vary across the board depending on the provider you choose to enroll with and the plan you choose.
+Much like any other insurance plan, Medicare advantage premiums vary depending on the provider and the plan you choose.

-Some plans don’t have a monthly premium; some charge several hundred dollars.
-But it’s unlikely you’ll pay more for your Part C than you do for Part B.
+Some plans don’t have a monthly premium, while others charge several hundred dollars.
+However, it’s unlikely you’ll pay more for your Part C premium than the one for Part B.

 Additionally, costs like copays and deductibles will also vary by plan.
 Your best bet when determining potential costs for your Medicare Advantage plan is to carefully compare plans while you shop.